richmr/robocompscoutingapp/README.md

 - DB of file inputs that have been validated?
 Validate should be separate command to get feedback
 - Config file also?
 With the API key and eventID?
 Generated auto?
 It really could be in the markup file.
 But we shouldn't need to remake a markup file for each event.
 Yes, TOML I think with set up assistance
 - Mode shift should, maybe, hide and show those items with data-onlyForMode?
+- I can separate logic for the mechanics part of the scoring and the animation
+    - Option setting to not set animation, already set by the team
+- Command line setting of static files directory?
+Defaults to the package.
+Easier to just tell people to edit the static dir?
+- I think if no "head" is found, then it adds the desired one.
+- The code that is added is only for the scoring mechanics.
+Formatting and other effects are left to the user.
+- The template is a fully formed and realized version
+- Test mode to check visuals needed.
+Scoring JS checks for presence of test=True param

 ### Added classes